emunyangeyo/prediction-of-alzheimer-s-disease-using-mri/README.md

 Moderate dementia

-The focus of this work is practical experimentation rather than achieving clinical-level performance.

 Dataset

 The ImagesOASIS dataset (Kaggle) is used in this study.
 It contains 2D structural MRI slices grouped into four Alzheimer’s disease stages.